HAS-Tools-Fall2020/homework-richardmarcelain/Submissions/marcelain_HW5.md

 | 11 |    2004   | 2016 |
 | 12 |    2004   | 2012 |

-__6.__ Table of historical flows that are with 10% of the week 1 forecast of 101.5 dfs:
+__6.__ Table of historical flows that are within 10% of the week 1 forecast of 101.5 cfs:

 |  datetime  |  flow  | year | month | day |
 | ---------- | ------ | ---- | ----- | --- |